 - Create more local renewable energy;

 - Improve the way we travel and get around; and

 - Widen our investment in building energy efficiency programmes

 The Green Vision and its Technical Papers are available to download here:

-We are also a member of CASCADE, a networking and mutual learning project on local energy leadership.
+We are a member of CASCADE, a networking and mutual learning project on local energy leadership.
 The project supports cities to deliver the European Union 2020 targets for energy and climate change.

-a Cascade activities focus on three main areas:
+CASCADE's activities focus on three main areas:

 - Energy efficiency in buildings and districts